lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 > fails, another can be made and so on until her prey declines to make any
 > further attempts, at which point her predator may begin attempting to block.

+#### 6.2.2.2.
+Stealth and Intercept

-**Stealth and Intercept**: Conceptually, stealth represents the measures that the acting minion is taking to conduct his business discreetly, to avoid attracting the attention of those who would oppose him.
+Conceptually, stealth represents the measures that the acting minion is taking to conduct his business discreetly, to avoid attracting the attention of those who would oppose him.
 Intercept represents the blocking minion's efforts to discover the plans of the acting minion and to stalk or chase him in order to detain him (by fighting with him) before he can accomplish his goal.

 To see if a block attempt succeeds, compare the acting minion's stealth to the blocking minion's intercept.
 The action is blocked if the blocker's intercept